bigchaindb/org/engjob.md

 # Decentralized Systems Engineer
 BigchainDB is building a decentralized database for the internet, and for collaborative ecosystems.
 Organizations use BigchainDB software to unleash applications in sovereign personal data, compensating creators, supply chain / IoT, data exchanges, and more.
+It's the promise of blockchain technology - at scale.

 You are someone that deeply cares about the future of the internet, of society.
 You love to build things.
 To you, coding is a delight.